 But both of them are also quite rare, and although some patients have a long recovery time of several weeks or months, many patients recover completely without prolonged complications.

-The CDC states that those living with rodent infections are at greatest risk, and any activity that puts you in contact with rodent feces, urine, saliva, or nesting materials increases your chances of infection.
+The CDC states that those living with rodent infections are at the greatest risk.
+Any activity that puts you in contact with rodent faeces, urine, saliva, or nesting materials increases your chances of infection.

 How can I prevent hantavirus, or minimize my risk?

-The best thing you can do is to avoid contact with rodents as much as possible at home, at work or at your campsite.
-At home, close all holes or gaps in your house, apartment, What is the hantavirus? or garage that might let rodents through.
+The best thing you can do is avoid contact with rodents as much as possible at home, work, or your campsite.
+At home, close all holes or gaps in your house, apartment that is the hantavirus? or garage that might let rodents through.
 Place traps in and around your house to combat any rodent infection.
 And seal and clean readily available food.
 Sanitation is the key.